juju/docs/src/en/howto-vagrant-workflow.md

 end
 ```

-Now, when you `up` and `halt` your Vagrant box, the route will be handled for you.
+Now, when you `up` and `halt` your Vagrant box, the route will be handled for
+you.

 #### Using sshuttle (OS X 10.9 and below)

-sshuttle creates a transparent proxy server on your local machine that allows you to connect directly to the lxc containers running within the Vagrant virtual machine.
-This process disassembles the TCP stream locally, multiplexes it statefully over the ssh session, and reassembles the packets on the other end of the tunnel.
+sshuttle creates a transparent proxy server on your local machine that allows
+you to connect directly to the LXC containers running within the Vagrant
+virtual machine.
+This process disassembles the TCP stream locally, multiplexes
+it statefully over the ssh session, and reassembles the packets on the other
+end of the tunnel.

 Ensure that you have sshuttle installed